 DemocracyNet supports a variety of projects and activities that relate to democracy studies and corresponds to the two guiding aims of the association:

-- Foster interdisciplinary exchange and collaboration on projects among researchers: academic events
+- Research: foster interdisciplinary exchange and collaboration on projects among researchers in democracy studies

-- Make academic debates accessible to a wider, non-academic audience: transfer events
+- Transfer: make academic debates on democracy accessible to a wider, non-academic audience

 DemocracyNet hosts regular workshops for junior researchers (PhDs and Postdocs) since 2012.
 The aim of these academic events is for junior researchers to benefit from interdisciplinary exchange, obtain feedback from other researchers, and have an opportunity to develop new collaborations for their projects.